The Doyle Collection (“Doyle”, “we” or “us”) is committed to protecting and respecting your privacy.

 Disclosure to third parties

-We may disclose your personal data to third parties who provide a service to us and to other companies within The Doyle Collection; or in the event that we sell any business or assets, in which case we may disclose your Data to the prospective buyer of such business or assets; or if we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or to protect our rights, property, or safety of staff or customers.
+We may disclose your personal data to third parties who provide a service to us and to other companies within The Doyle Collection; such as 1. in the event that we sell any business or assets, in which case we may disclose your Data to the prospective buyer of such business or assets; 2. if we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or to protect our rights, property, or safety of staff or customers.

 We will only pass your personal data to our business partners, to fulfil your requirements, improve our services or where we are required to do so by law.
 These include your company or travel agents involved in your booking, customer satisfaction surveys, loyalty scheme providers, email marketing provider use only by The Doyle Collection.